gauteh/lieer/docs/index.md

 # Using your own API key

-Gmailieer ships with an API key that is shared openly, this key shares API quota, but [cannot be used to access data](https://github.com/gauteh/gmailieer/pull/9) unless access is gained to your private `access_token` or `refresh_token`.
+Lieer ships with an API key that is shared openly, this key shares API quota, but [cannot be used to access data](https://github.com/gauteh/lieer/pull/9) unless access is gained to your private `access_token` or `refresh_token`.

 You can get an [api key](https://console.developers.google.com/flows/enableapi?apiid=gmail) for a CLI application to use for yourself.
 Store the `client_secret.json` file somewhere safe and specify it to `gmi auth -c`.
 You can do this on a repository that is already initialized.

 # Privacy policy

-  Gmailieer downloads e-mail and labels to your local computer.
+  Lieer downloads e-mail and labels to your local computer.
 No data is sent elsewhere.

 # Caveats

 * The GMail API does not let you sync `muted` messages.
 Until [this Google bug](https://issuetracker.google.com/issues/36759067) is fixed, the `mute` and `muted` tags are not synchronized with the remote.

-* The [`todo`](https://github.com/gauteh/gmailieer/issues/52) and [`voicemail`](https://github.com/gauteh/gmailieer/issues/74) labels seem to be reserved and will be ignored.
+* The [`todo`](https://github.com/gauteh/lieer/issues/52) and [`voicemail`](https://github.com/gauteh/lieer/issues/74) labels seem to be reserved and will be ignored.

 * The `draft` and `sent` labels are read only: They are synced from GMail to local notmuch tags, but not back (if you change them via notmuch).

-* [Only one of the tags](https://github.com/gauteh/gmailieer/issues/26) `inbox`, `spam`, and `trash` may be added to an email.
+* [Only one of the tags](https://github.com/gauteh/lieer/issues/26) `inbox`, `spam`, and `trash` may be added to an email.
 For the time being, `trash` will be prefered over `spam`, and `spam` over `inbox`.

 * `Trash` (capital `T`) is reserved and not allowed, use `trash` (lowercase, see above) to bin messages remotely.

 * Sometimes GMail provides a label identifier on a message for a label that does not exist.
-If you encounter this [issue](https://github.com/gauteh/gmailieer/issues/48) you can get around it by using `gmi set --drop-non-existing-labels` and re-try to pull.
+If you encounter this [issue](https://github.com/gauteh/lieer/issues/48) you can get around it by using `gmi set --drop-non-existing-labels` and re-try to pull.
 The labels will now be ignored, and if this message is ever synced back up the unmapped label ID will be removed.
 You can list labels with `gmi pull -t`.

-* You [cannot add any new files](https://github.com/gauteh/gmailieer/issues/54) (files starting with `.` will be ignored) to the gmailieer repository.
-Gmailieer uses the directory content an index of local files.
-Gmailieer does not push new messages to your account (note that if you send messages with GMail, GMail automatically adds the message to your mailbox).
+* You [cannot add any new files](https://github.com/gauteh/lieer/issues/54) (files starting with `.` will be ignored) to the lieer repository.
+Lieer uses the directory content an index of local files.
+Lieer does not push new messages to your account (note that if you send messages with GMail, GMail automatically adds the message to your mailbox).

 * Make sure that you use the same domain for you GMail account as you initially created your account with: usually `@gmail.com`, but sometimes `@googlemail.com`.
-Otherwise you might get a [`Delegation denied` error](https://github.com/gauteh/gmailieer/issues/88).
+Otherwise you might get a [`Delegation denied` error](https://github.com/gauteh/lieer/issues/88).